 The line crosses the River Rother on a substantial steel bridge, original to the construction of the railway in 1900.
-This is the site of the county boundary where you enter East Sussex.
+This is the site of the county boundary where you pass from Kent into East Sussex.
 In medieval times, cargoes of wool were exported from Smallhythe Place, the river port serving Tenterden.
 The river Rother was navigable for barges up until this century.

 In earlier years much of this area was farmed by the Guinness brewery and hop gardens stretched as far as the eye could see.
 Now we are witnessing the growth of vineyards in their place, the higher land on the northern side of the railway has been made over to the growing of grapes.

 From earliest times the land around Tenterden was used for swine grazing, sheep pasture, arable and meadow.
 Much of the town’s prosperity was founded on wool and cloth and flocks of sheep were a familiar sight in Tenterden High Street and Ashford Road up until well in to the 1970’s.